-According to Angel Commodities, gold and silver prices are expected to trade lower taking cues from weak international markets.
+According to Angel commodities, Gold and Silver prices are expected to trade lower in tandem with fall in international markets.

-On the MCX, gold and silver prices are expected to trade lower taking cues from weak international markets.
+On the MCX, gold and silver prices are expected to trade lower in tandem with fall in international markets.

 For all commodities report, click here

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.